PhD in Kinesiology and Nutrition

 7. Relating their specific project to wider issues, interpreting their work through the lens of social responsibility.

-We are committed to diversity, equity, and inclusion, so that students from diverse backgrounds, including those that have been traditionally underrepresented in Applied Health Sciences, can pursue excellence in a safe and nurturing environment.
-Our program commitment is embedded in the values and initiatives at the department, college, campus, and university levels.
+We are committed to diversity, equity and inclusion so that students from diverse backgrounds, including those that have been traditionally underrepresented in the applied health sciences, can pursue excellence in a safe and nurturing environment.
+Our commitment is embedded in the values and initiatives at the department, college, campus and university levels.

 Your career